mjastad/calm_workshop/lab3/calm_workshop_lab3_troubleshooting.rst

 Click **Create** to launch the application.

-Part 4: Monitor and Debug Blueprint
+Part 4: Monitor Blueprint Execution
 ***********************************

 Once the application has been launched, the Application Management Dialog will appear showing the state of the Application.
 Click the *Audit* button in the tool-bar located along the top of the Application Management Dialog to monitor or audit the provisioning progress of the application.